Documentation

 Specifying a simulation mode

-backend = QumulatorBackend(client, mode="compressed")
+backend = QumulatorBackend(client, mode="cluster_mps")

 job = backend.run(qc, shots=8192)